AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-domains.md

 Perform the following tasks to create a transformer component and use it in a pipeline:

-1. Implement the org.apache.sling.rewriter.TransformerFactory interface.
+1. Implement the `org.apache.sling.rewriter.TransformerFactory` interface.
 This class creates instances of your transformer class.
-Specify values for the transformer.type property (the transformer alias) and configure the class as an OSGi service component.
+Specify values for the `transformer.type` property (the transformer alias) and configure the class as an OSGi service component.
-1. Implement the org.apache.sling.rewriter.Transformer interface.
-To minimize the work, you can extend the org.apache.cocoon.xml.sax.AbstractSAXPipe class.
+1. Implement the `org.apache.sling.rewriter.Transformer` interface.
+To minimize the work, you can extend the `org.apache.cocoon.xml.sax.AbstractSAXPipe` class.
 Override the startElement method to customize the rewriting behavior.
 This method is called for every SAX event that is passed to the transformer.
 1. Bundle and deploy the classes.
 1. Add a configuration node to your AEM application to add the transformer to the pipeline.

+>[!TIP]
-**Tip: **You can instead configure the TransformerFactory to that the transformer is inserted into every rewriter that is defined.
+>You can instead configure the TransformerFactory to that the transformer is inserted into every rewriter that is defined.
 Consequently you do not need to configure a pipeline:
+>

-* Set the `pipeline.mode` property to `global`.
+>* Set the `pipeline.mode` property to `global`.

-* Set the `service.ranking` property to a positive integer.
+>* Set the `service.ranking` property to a positive integer.
-* Do not include a `pipeline.type` property.
+>* Do not include a `pipeline.type` property.

 >[!NOTE]
 >